OData/WebApi/_posts/2015-07-15-04-14-capabilities-vocabulary-support.md

 }
 {% endhighlight %}

 Where, `Address` is a normal complex type, `Color` is an enum type and `Order` is a normal entity type.
-You can find their definition from the sample codes.
+You can find their definitions in the sample codes.

 Based on the above CLR classes, we can build the Edm model as:
 {% highlight csharp %}